Home Automation System - SARCNET

 Smart Plugs

 The smart plugs control the power to various household appliances.
 They connect via the WiFi network.
-Four of the Smart Plugs are ARLEC Grid Connect units flashed with the ESPHome operating system.
-One is our ESP-01S WiFi Module.
+They are ARLEC Grid Connect units flashed with the ESPHome operating system.

 Garage Door Opener